 Students wishing to enroll in physics courses must obtain a C- grade or better in prerequisite courses.

 Students complete a total of 14 upper division units, chosen from

 Fundamentals of quantum mechanics and its principal results and techniques as applied to atoms and molecules: atomic structure, molecular bonding, rotations and vibrations of molecules, symmetry of atomic and molecular orbitals.
 Prerequisite: CHEM 260 or PHYS 285, MATH 232, and MATH 251, all with a minimum grade of C-.
-Recommended: MATH 310.
+Recommended: MATH 260 or MATH 310.
 Students with credit for CHEM 464 may not take this course for further credit.
 PHYS 385 will be accepted in lieu of CHEM 364.